Simultaneous inference for linear mixed model parameters with an application to small area estimation: Proof of Proposition 2

 Therefore, $\xi$ and $\eta$ can be bounded by positive constants $\xi\leqslant\xi_0$ and $\eta\leqslant\eta_{0}$ in probability as $n\rightarrow\infty$, and we obtain the approximation

 Under our setting, the variable $\nu^{1/2}\hat{\sigma}/\sigma$ is approximately $\chi$ distributed with $\nu$ degrees of freedom and a pdf

-Since we deal with a Guassian random field, we can adjust \cite{sun1993tail}'s approximations formulas to retrieve a value of $c_{VT}(1-\alpha)$ for $p=1$, $p=2$ and $p\geqslant3$.
+Since we deal with a Guassian random variable, we can adjust the approximations formulas of \cite{sun1993tail} to retrieve a value of $c_{VT}(1-\alpha)$ for $p=1$, $p=2$ and $p\geqslant3$.
 First of all, let us focus on the cases $p=1$ and $p=2$, where we need to find a solution of

 We develop two expressions using Taylor expansions.
 Let $c'_{VT}(1-\alpha)=c_{VT}(1-\alpha)\xi_0$ and $\frac{c'_{VT}(1-\alpha)w}{\nu^{1/2}}=j(w)$.
 Then for any $\eta \rightarrow 0$ we have

 Using a $\chi$ distribution, we have for ${\cal A}_j := \int_{0}^{\infty} A_j f(w,\nu) dw$, $j=1,2,3$: